On November 5, 2019, the Supreme Court rejected Shakir’s appeal and upheld the ruling of the Lower Court that his work visa will not be renewed.

 In October 2016, Human Rights Watch (HRW) hired Omar Shakir to serve as its “Israel and Palestine Country Director.”
 Shakir has been a consistent supporter of a one-state framework and advocate for BDS (boycotts, divestment, sanctions) campaigns, fitting the longstanding HRW practice of hiring anti-Israel activists to serve in key positions relating to Israel.

 In May 2018, due to Shakir’s BDS ties, the Israeli Ministry of Interior chose not to renew his work visa.
 HRW and Shakir have been challenging this decision in Israeli courts.
 In April 2019, he lost his case in the Jerusalem District Court and immediately appealed to the Israeli Supreme Court.
-The hearing will take place on September 24, 2019.
+The hearing took place on September 24, 2019.
 While Shakir regularly assails Israel for its “lack of democracy,” in fact, the Israeli courts allowed him to remain in the country during his appeal process despite having no obligation to do so.

 Omar Shakir’s background and history of anti-Israel activity exemplifies the organization’s troubling ideological approach to Israel and retreat from the universal principles of human rights.1